netcreateorg/netcreateorg.github.io/pages/documentation.md

     2. Enter `curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash`
     3. Close the console, reopen it, and reopen the dev folder ( `cd dev` )
     4. Enter `nvm all setup`
+    5. Enter `nvm install 10.22`
-    5. Enter `nvm use 10.22` .
-NOTE: this is older, but it’s the one Net.Create was written with
+    6. Enter `nvm use 10.22` .
+NOTE: this is older, but it’s the one Net.Create was written with.

 # Installing Net.Create